Fixed Bond

 You can open this account if you:

-You need to deposit at least £2,000 into the account within 10 days of it opening.
-You can make as many deposits as you like within these 10 days, up to a maximum of £1,000,000.
-After the 10 days are up, you can't make any further deposits.
+You need to pay at least £2,000 into the account within 10 days of opening it.
+There is no limit to the number of payments in you can make within these 10 days.
+After the 10 days are up, you can’t make any further payments into the account.
+The maximum you can pay into the account is £10,000,000.

-You can’t make withdrawals from this account but you can close the account early by visiting one of our branches with a counter.
-Bear in mind that if you close the account before the end of the two year term, you’ll be charged the equivalent of 180 days’ gross interest.
+You can’t make withdrawals from this account, but you can close the account early by visiting one of our branches with a counter.
+Bear in mind that if you close the account early, for the one year term account you’ll be charged the equivalent of 90 days’ gross interest.
+For the two year term account you’ll be charged the equivalent of 180 days’ gross interest.
 This means you may get back less than you put in.

 Gross rate means we won’t deduct tax from the interest we pay on money in your account.
 It’s your responsibility to pay any tax you may owe to HM Revenue & Customs (HMRC).